The Latest Hollywood Hair Trend Takes 3 Seconds To Master

 Last year, it seemed like everyone was sporting super-duper long extensions.
 Referred to by many Hollywood hairstylists as "Cher hair," the look was a nod to the insane lengths the icon sported in the early '70s.
 Celebs spared no expense to pull off the look: J.Lo's went beyond her waist, Rihanna's touched her backside, Beyoncé's Grammy 'do was as long as some hemlines, and Nicki Minaj's weave went down to her ankles.

 We've already talked about how the position of your part is an instant facial game-changer.
-But there's something about a centre line that makes your look fresher and edgier, no matter what your length or texture is.
-See some of our favourite examples, ahead.
+But there's something about a center line that makes your look fresher and edgier, no matter what your length or texture is.
+See some of our favorite examples, ahead.